Golden Callista Shell, Megapitaria aurantiaca

 Golden Callista Shell, Megapitaria aurantiaca.
 Shell collected off the beach at Punta Chivato, Baja California Sur, January 2023.
 Size: 10.6 cm (4.1 inches) x 10.0 cm (3.9 inches) x 7.0 cm (2.8 inches).
 Collection, photographs and identifications courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Golden Clams are found buried in sand, from the subtidal zone to a depth of 30 m (98 feet).
-They range from Guerrero Negro, Baja California to Peru and are found throughout the entire Gulf of California.
+Habitat and Distribution: Golden Callista Clams are found buried in sand from the low intertidal zone to depths up to 30 m (98 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific from Guerrero Negro, Baja California south to Guatemala.
+They are found throughout the Sea of Cortez.